Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 8.5/10 Impatient guy

 ## Features
-(yes these numbers are real)

-- 25 chapters with 1565 quests with quality information and pretty patterns 😏
+- 23 chapters with 1565 quests with quality information and pretty patterns 😏

 - 210 custom recipes that implement new recipes, remove deprecated items, rebalances, Quality of Life, and Nuclear Tech / Refined Storage compatibility.
 Some notable ones:
   - Railgun and Deuterium Plasma Capsule